-Pursuant to our financing plan prior to the consummation of the Transactions, we entered into securities purchase agreements with certain investors for the purchase and sale of ordinary shares and warrants to purchase additional ordinary shares in a private placement, for an aggregate anticipated proceeds of approximately US \$17,000,000 (the "PIPE Transaction") .
-Of such amount, investors failed to fund approximately US \$7,700,000.
-Accordingly, as management believes it has exhausted all other appropriate remedies available to it, we intend to cancel 1,582,243 ordinary shares and 277,473 warrants issued to such investors in accordance with applicable legal requirements.
+Pursuant to our financing plan prior to the consummation of the Transactions, we entered into securities purchase agreements with certain investors for the purchase and sale of Ordinary Shares and warrants to purchase additional Ordinary Shares in a private placement, for an aggregate anticipated proceeds of approximately US\$17,000,000.
+Of such amount, investors failed to fund approximately US\$7,700,000.
+Accordingly, as management believes it has exhausted all other appropriate remedies available to it, we intend to cancel 1,582,243 Ordinary Shares and 277,473 warrants issued to such investors in accordance with applicable legal requirements.